Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames

 \section{Conclusion}

-In this study, we present a new task - scene summarization, and develop a two-stage supervised or self-supervised approach to scene summarization, leveraging a combination of autoencoder, contrastive learning, and ground truth supervision.
-This integration has proven highly effective in enhancing the quality of selected keyframes.
-Furthermore, we tackle the challenge of scene summarization and demonstrate that the incorporation of Visual Place Recognition (VPR) techniques in the cluster acquisition process leads to significantly improved results compared to using the contrastive-based clustering method.
+In this study, we introduce a new task: scene summarization.
+We develop a two-stage supervised/self-supervised approach that combines autoencoders, contrastive learning, and ground truth supervision, enhancing keyframe selection by optimizing spatial sparsity and visual diversity.
+Additionally, we show that using Visual Place Recognition (VPR) for cluster acquisition significantly outperforms contrastive-based clustering methods.